AdobeDocs/commerce-business-intelligence.en/help/mbi/getting-started/onpremise-activation.md

 ---
 # Activate your [!DNL Commerce Intelligence] Account for On-Premise Subscriptions

-To activate [!DNL Commerce Intelligence] for on-premise subscriptions, first create an [!DNL Commerce Intelligence] account, then connect [!DNL Commerce Intelligence] to your Commerce database. <!-- For information about activation in `Cloud Starter` projects, see [Activating your [!DNL Commerce Intelligence] Account for `Cloud Starter` Subscriptions](../getting-started/cloud-activation.md).-->
+To activate [!DNL Commerce Intelligence] for on-premise subscriptions, first create a [!DNL Commerce Intelligence] account, then connect [!DNL Commerce Intelligence] to your Commerce database. <!-- For information about activation in `Cloud Starter` projects, see [Activating your [!DNL Commerce Intelligence] Account for `Cloud Starter` Subscriptions](../getting-started/cloud-activation.md).-->

 1. Create your [!DNL Commerce Intelligence] account.